Privacy Policy

 Children's privacy

-Meeting Recorder is not directed at children under 13 and does not knowingly process data about them.
+Meeting-Rec is not directed at children under 13 and does not knowingly process data about them.

 Changes to this policy